Prospective PhD Students

 Q2.
 Do you accept grad students for specialist or terminal masters degrees to work with you and your lab?

 A2.
 No, I do not.
-Our Psychology Department at USU has an educational specialist (EdS) program in school psychology, but students in that program are accepted as a general cohort and are not placed in specific research labs.
-So, I teach and train EdS students, but I do not have the same intensive mentorship relationship with EdS students as I do with PhD students.
+Our Psychology Department at USU has an educational specialist (EdS) program in school psychology, but students in that program are accepted as a cohort and are not placed in research labs.
+Although I teach and train EdS students, I do not have the same mentoring relationship with them as I do with the PhD students in our lab.

-If you want to learn more about our EdS program and how it differs from the PhD program, check out our school psychology program website.
-I encourage anyone interested in the EdS program to apply; the application deadline for that program is also December 1.
+If you want to learn more about our EdS program and how it differs from the PhD program, check out our USU School Psychology EdS Program website.
+I encourage anyone interested in the EdS program to apply.
+The application deadline for that program is also December 1 of each year for admission in the Fall semester of the next calendar year..

 Q3.
 Do you provide funding for PhD students?
 If so, what’s the deal?

 A3.
 Yes, we currently guarantee “full funding” for each on-campus year of the PhD program.
-Funding consists of a monthly living stipend, full tuition waivers (for all credits required by the program), and 80% of the costs paid toward student health insurance.
-Students are still responsible for paying other student fees and health insurance costs required by the university.
+Funding consists of a monthly living stipend, full tuition waivers (for all credits required by the program), and 80% of the costs of student health insurance.
+Students are still responsible for paying student fees and the remaining health insurance costs required by the university.

 Q4.
 How do I know if a PhD in school psychology is right for me?
 Am I better suited for another kind of graduate degree?